EthanLI24/ethanli24.github.io/_pages/about.md

 - Earlier, I received my Master’s degree in Artificial Intelligence at the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/), supervised by [Prof. Yong Wang](https://en.auto.ustc.edu.cn/2021/0616/c26828a513186/page.htm).
 - My current research interests are mainly in LLM Low-resource Training & Inference and Foundation Models.

-**😈I am actively looking for academic collaboration, fell free to contact me if you are interested.**
+**😈I am actively looking for academic collaboration, and now we are supported by NVIDIA with DGX Spark/B200/H200 hardwares, feel free to contact me if you are interested in NVFP4/FP4/MXFP8 end-to-end training.**
 ## Research Interests
 - AI Infrastructure: Efficient LLM Training and Machine Learning System.
 - Efficient LLM Inference: Model Comperssion and Inference Accelerate.